 The Open Streets Project is proud to announce that Ed Solis from Viva Calle (San Jose, CA), Romel Pascual from CicLAvia (Los Angeles, CA), Jaymie Santiago and Charles Brown from New Brunswick Ciclovia will join us as speakers for the 2018 Open Streets Summit in New Orleans and Gretna!
 Taking place from September 15-16 2018, the Summit will feature: Behind the scenes tour of the City of Gretna’s inaugural open streets program.
 Workshops, presentations, and networking opportunities with open streets champions and organizers from across the continent.
 Training and inspiration for both -novice and experienced- open streets organizers and supporters...

 Check out our top three reads of the week.
 They cover the challenges and opportunities facing American communities right now.
-This week, we’re delving into broadband access, a look at what contributed to the drop in opioid deaths in Dayton, OH and the case for nonprofit housing developers.
+This week, we’re delving into what makes a city bike-friendly for all residents, a look at the depths of America's affordable housing crisis, and a report that weighs the role recreation can have on attracting new residents to rural communities.